Mully7773/FF-Search/README.md

 # FF-Search

-A simple search application that utilizes the moogle API to search for Final Fantasy characters; I built it to practice fetching data using vanilla JavaScript.
+A simple, mobile responsive search application that utilizes the moogle API to search for Final Fantasy characters; I built it to practice fetching data using vanilla JavaScript.
+After finishing most of the project using one script, I decided to refactor the entire project using the model-view-controller (MVC) architectural pattern for a more real-world codebase, and to better organize the code structure for future development.

 ![License Badge](https://img.shields.io/github/license/Mully7773/FF-Search)
 ![Top Language](https://img.shields.io/github/languages/top/Mully7773/FF-Search)

 ## Link

-Coming soon
+Visit the website here: https://mully7773.github.io/FF-Search/

 ## Screenshots